SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 ```

 Instead of just removing the old `executeMethod:withReceiver:` method, we redefine it calling the new one with a default empty collection of arguments.
-This method was used by our tests and is part of our public API, so keeping it will avoid migrating extra code and an empty collection of arguments seems like a sensible and practical default value.
+This method was used by our tests and is part of our public API, so keeping it will avoid migrating extra code and an empty collection of arguments is a sensible and practical default value.

 ```
 CInterpreter >> executeMethod: anAST withReceiver: anObject